NervanaSystems/ngraph/README.md

 # nGraph library

-Welcome to Intel® nGraph™, an open source C++ library and compiler.
+Welcome to Intel® nGraph™, an open source C++ library, compiler, and runtime.
 This project enables modern compute platforms to run and train Deep Neural Network (DNN) models.
 It is framework-neutral and supports a variety of backends used by Deep Learning (DL) frameworks.

 ![nGraph ecosystem][ngraph-ecosystem]